josedulanto/rails-boilerplate/README.md

 Rails Boilerplate
 ===
-Basically I was tired of doing the same steps to bring a project to life and that's why I created a Rails 4 Boilerplate that fits my needs.
-I hope the features I included here suits your needs too.
+Basically I got tired of doing the same steps over and over again to bring a Rails project to life and that's why a Rails 4 Boilerplate like this was the way to go.
+The features included here suits my needs and I hope they suit yours too.
 This has a lot of room for improvement so feel free to ask me or better yet fork it, improve it and PR it ;)

 Includes:
 ---